franciscofeo/dune-globes/README.md

 # DUNE GLoBES Configurations

 This project provides configuration files and simulation tools for the DUNE (Deep Underground Neutrino Experiment) using the GLoBES (General Long Baseline Experiment Simulator) framework.
-It calculates neutrino oscillation probabilities as functions of energy and baseline distance, and performs parameter correlation analyses (θ₁₃ vs δ_CP) using χ² statistics for both Normal and Inverted mass ordering scenarios.
+It calculates neutrino oscillation probabilities as functions of energy, baseline distance, and matter density, and performs parameter correlation analyses (θ₂₃ vs δ_CP) using χ² statistics for both Normal and Inverted mass ordering scenarios.
 The simulations incorporate realistic detector properties, beam flux data, cross-sections, efficiencies, and systematic uncertainties for the DUNE liquid argon detector.

 ## Configuration Files Source